groupdocs-viewer/GroupDocs.Viewer-for-.NET/Docs/content/viewer/net/developer-guide/advanced-usage/viewing/view-excel-spreadsheets/how-to-convert-and-view-apple-numbers-files.md

 ### Convert Apple numbers to PDF

-To convert Apple numbersfiles to PDF with GroupDocs.Viewer for .NET use following code:
+To convert Apple numbers files to PDF with GroupDocs.Viewer for .NET use following code:

 ```csharp
 using (Viewer viewer = new Viewer("sample.numbers"))